src1138/VMFB-MC/motioneye_scripts/README_motioneye.md

-Control and monitoring interface requires 6 GPIO pins
+Control and monitoring interface requires 6 GPIO pins - 2 outputs and 4 inputs If using a comparator, that input needs pull-up, the rest pull down If using op amp, all 4 inputs need pull down

 Pins for Raspberry Pi Zero W